sbgn/sbgn/docs/learning_sbgn.md

 <p>image AF PD ER</p>

-The same biological events are shown in different representations depending on the concepts used to describe them (adapted from Le Novere, 2015, [doi:10.1038/nrg3885](https://dx.doi.org/10.1038/nrg3885)).
+The same biological events are shown in different representations depending on the concepts used to describe them (adapted from Le Novère, 2015, [doi:10.1038/nrg3885](https://dx.doi.org/10.1038/nrg3885)).

 ## Process in SBGN Process Description